Healthy baked potatoes with pumpkin seeds and all pantry staples. Perfect as side dish or light family dinner.

 - Add oil, pumpkin seeds and all purpose seasoning and stir until all potatoes are coated.

-- Place potatoes in (cold if using ceramic baking dish) oven and cover with aluminium foil.
+- Place potatoes in (cold if using ceramic baking dish) oven and cover with aluminium foil and cook on 200C/400F.
 After 15 minutes, remove foil and bake until potatoes are cooked all the way through.
 Regularly check with fork if potatoes are softened and ready.